Timothée Chalamet Wore A Baseball Hat & Track Jacket On The Cannes Red Carpet

 Chalamet’s red carpet style archive isn’t without its share of ultra-luxurious suiting ensembles though.
 Between his silver Haider Ackermann suit from the 76th Venice Film Festival in September 2019, the hot pink Stella McCartney number from the women’s collection that he wore to the Paris premiere of Little Women in December 2019, and the metallic Tom Ford tuxedo he wore this week on the French Dispatch red carpet at Cannes, Chalamet has sufficiently proven that he can, indeed, do both casual and formal red carpet fashion.

-Between you and me, though, he could wear pajamas at a black tie event, and I’d probably call it a look to copy.
+Between you and me, though, he could wear pyjamas at a black tie event, and I’d probably call it a look to copy.